Ben Radcliffe (footballer): Derby County

 On 7 July 2023 Radcliffe joined Derby County as a part of their under-21 side.
 A day later, Radcliffe scored for Derby's first team, in a 2–0 pre-season friendly win at Matlock Town.
 During his first season at Derby, Radcliffe along with his role in the under-21s, did feature in several first team matchday squads, with his first team debut coming on 19 September 2023 in a EFL Trophy tie against Lincoln City as 79th-minute substitute, he played in defence and won several defensive headers.
 This would be his only first team appearance during the season as an injury from October 2023 to March 2024 would restrict his appearances to 7 Premier League 2 games for the under-21s during the season.
 He would as feature in the first team matchday squad as unused substitute at Northampton Town on 23 March 2024.

 On 7 September 2024, Radcliffe joined National League club Gateshead on loan until January 2025.

 Crawley Town

 On 3 January 2025, Radcliffe signed for League One side Crawley Town on a two-year deal for an undisclosed fee, reuniting with former Gateshead manager Rob Elliot.

+On 3 February 2026, he returned to Gateshead on loan until the end of the season.
+He was recalled by Crawley on 30 March after suffering an injury with Gateshead.

+On 1 August 2026, Radcliffe joined National League club Yeovil Town on loan until January 2027.